mjdamgaard/UP-Web-Project/README.md

 The User-Programmable Web (UP Web) is an open-source web development framework that takes the concept of
 [serverless computing](https://en.wikipedia.org/wiki/Serverless_computing)
-to the next level.
-Not only do applications scale automatically, they scale without any cost to the developers.
+to the next level: Not only do applications scale automatically, they scale without any cost to the developers.

 The cost of the resources that an app consumes is instead paid for by